DigiScore/digiscore.github.io/pages/Impact_case_study_JoyInst.md

 ---
 layout: page
-title: Impact case study - MachAInst
+title: Impact case study - JoyInst
 tags: impact
 thumbnail-img: /assets/img/MainInterface.png
 cover-img: /assets/img/MainInterface.png
 ---

-# **MachAInst: Digital Score for inclusive music education for disabled children in Kenya.**
+# **JoyInst: Digital Score for inclusive music education for disabled children in Kenya.**

 Developing a digital score as a platform for inclusive music education for disabled children in Kenya.
 The digital score was embedded with a learning game, and a low-cost digital instrument interface that break barriers of